rbirkby/Ilmer.org/history/population.md

 > **ILLMIRE**
 >
 > UNNATURAL SONS. — On Wednesday, at the Risborough petty session, (before the Rev. W. E. Partridge,) Daniel, Joseph, Frank, and George Wooster were brought up at the instance of their mother, Mrs. Sarah Wooster, who asked that they might be bound over to keep the peace.
 Mr. John Eggleton, parish constable, stated that on Sunday morning, the 26th ult., the defendants were quarrelling in their mother’s house, and there was blood on them as if they had been fighting.
 They were each ordered to enter into their own recognisances in £10 to keep the peace for twelve months.

+Two of these sons later emigrated to the USA becoming wealthy landowners, giving the name Wooster to a small town.

 [^2]: Bucks Chronicle and Gazette, 2 Apr 1864